mkushnir/tiny-chroot/README.md

     % sudo cleanup-chroot $HOME/my-test-chroot

-It will completely wipe out all your sandbox: delete all pllications and data, and un-mount nullfs mountpoints.
+It will completely wipe out all your sandbox: delete all applications and data, and un-mount mountpoints.